Aaron Judge Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 9.1 K/9, the 10th-best in MLB.
+- The Rays pitching staff ranks sixth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Rays' 3.80 team ERA ranks third across all MLB pitching staffs.
+- The Rays have a 3.78 team ERA that ranks third across all league pitching staffs.

-- Rays pitchers combine to surrender the sixth-fewest home runs in baseball (114 total, 1.1 per game).
+- Rays pitchers combine to surrender 115 home runs (1.1 per game), the fifth-fewest in baseball.

-- In his last appearance on Tuesday, the righty tossed seven innings against the Miami Marlins, giving up one earned run while surrendering two hits.
+- In his last outing on Wednesday against the Miami Marlins, the right-hander went four innings, allowing five earned runs while surrendering seven hits.

-- The 29-year-old has a 3.36 ERA and 12.8 strikeouts per nine innings in 11 games this season, while allowing a batting average of .212 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.